jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## Keys: Major, minor, and modal

 Most songs in Western music revolve around a keycenter or tonic---a note which serves as the musical "home" of the composition.
-Such compositions are said to be "tonical" (or, commonly if confusingly, "tonal").
+Such compositions are said to be "tonical"
+(or, confusingly but commonly, "tonal").

 Songs in a major or minor key are said to be "in the key of" the tonic note.
 Sometimes a song changes key one or more times,